 Israel is central to world Jewry and a priority for the Jews of Westchester County.
+Our community Shlicha (Israel emissary), Oshra Rosenberg, and two Shlichim (young Israel emissaries), Amit and Ofek, are infusing our community with Israel.
+See below for upcoming events.

 A primary vehicle for supporting Israel is the Israel Roundtable for Volunteers, conceived to help increase county-wide consciousness, connections and commitment to Israel, in addition to our Israel Roundtable for Professionals.
 Like all of the Council’s roundtables, we also share best practices and plan joint programs.